CommunityToolkit/WindowsCommunityToolkit-wiki/Review-PR.md

 Reviewing PR’s is essential before merging any changes regarding bug fixes, features, doc improvements etc. You can find the current list of PR’s [here](https://github.com/windows-toolkit/WindowsCommunityToolkit/pulls).

-Pre-requisites: Download [Visual Studio](https://visualstudio.microsoft.com/vs/) 2017 or 2019, Install [Windows Community Toolkit Sample App](https://www.microsoft.com/en-us/p/windows-community-toolkit-sample-app/9nblggh4tlcq?rtc=1&activetab=pivot:overviewtab), [Install Git](https://github.com/github/hub#installation), [Install Hub](https://hub.github.com/#install)
+**Pre-requisites:** Download [Visual Studio](https://visualstudio.microsoft.com/vs/) 2017 or 2019, Install [Windows Community Toolkit Sample App](https://www.microsoft.com/en-us/p/windows-community-toolkit-sample-app/9nblggh4tlcq?rtc=1&activetab=pivot:overviewtab), [Install Git](https://github.com/github/hub#installation), [Install Hub](https://hub.github.com/#install)

 Steps to review PR
 * Open Command Prompt or [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)
-* Locate the place where you want the WCT clone to appear by using cd path.
+* Locate the place where you want the WCT clone to appear by using the cd path.
-* Go to [Windows Community Toolkit](https://github.com/windows-toolkit/WindowsCommunityToolkit) repository and click on **Clone or Download** button to copy the URL.
+* Go to [Windows Community Toolkit](https://github.com/windows-toolkit/WindowsCommunityToolkit) repository and click on **Code** button to copy the HTTPS or SSH URL.
 * Paste the link in Command Prompt by following the [Hub Command](https://hub.github.com/#developer) to Clone Windows Community Toolkit.
 * [Fork](https://hub.github.com/#contributor) the repo by following the command.
 * Checkout PR by using [hub pr checkout](https://hub.github.com/hub-pr.1.html#synopsis) Command
 * Open the Visual Studio
 * Click on “Open a project or solution”
 * Locate the cloned repository folder in the local machine and select .sln file to open the solution.
 * You will see the PR checkout branch in the bottom right corner of the Visual Studio page.
-(By default it should have been on master branch but since the PR checkout command has been performed; therefore, it’s on the branch that is ready to be tested).
+(By default it should have been on the master branch but since the PR checkout command has been performed; therefore, it’s on the branch that is ready to be tested).
 * Now run the Microsoft.Toolkit.Uwp.SampleApp and Open [Windows Community Toolkit Sample App](https://www.microsoft.com/en-us/p/windows-community-toolkit-sample-app/9nblggh4tlcq?rtc=1) as well.
 * Review and test the changes side by side.
 * Once approved signoff by leaving feedback and results.